storj-thirdparty/qnap-storagenode-app/README.md

 ## App Use

 Currently the application must be manually installed via the QNAP App Center application provided with your QNAP.
 The App Center is accessable from the Web UI (Desktop) provided from your device.
-The app is a local web application that makes it easier to install and configure the Storj *storagenode* service, which include the SNO Dashboard for monitoring your node.
+The app is a local web application that makes it easier to install and configure the Storj *storagenode* service, which include the SNO Dashboard for monitoring your node.We have also added extra security layer to authenticate through QNAP application.So once you start app then it will ask for the login details and for that need to enter main QNAP application credentials to authenticate and continue use tha app.

 <br />